mwwoodworth/brainops-langgraph-orchestrator/README.md

 | `PORT` | Port for the FastAPI server (default `8000`). |
 | `OPENAI_API_KEY` | Used by `scripts/codegen.py` for OpenAI requests. |
 | `CODEX_API_KEY` | Required by Codex CLI and CI workflows. |

+An example configuration is provided in `.env.example`.
+Copy it to `.env` and fill in your secrets before running the application.

 ## Helper Scripts